oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 // number of reward tokens in this block interval uint256 rewardPool;

-// randomly pick a provider to receive block reward function sendBlockReward() public returns (bool success){
+// randomly pick a provider to receive network reward function sendBlockReward() public returns (bool success){
 	...
 	// Ocean token contract mints new tokens